nshew13/givers-and-gamers/tech-notes.md

 Vite takes over from there to import files and adjust URL paths.
 Output is to `dist`.

-### What's the difference?
-My best guess is that Nunjucks, alone, gives us runtime templating.
-Incorporating Eleventy into the build takes the Nunjucks templates and generates static markup.

 ## Running Eleventy with Vite
 The `&` "run in parallel" operator for npm scripts _does not work_ on Windows.